 Wall posters may need to be converted to view well on a digital sign.
 Below are instructions on how you can design or modify your poster to make it attractive and legible on a large monitor.

 - Horizontal posters: 1300 x 775 pixels

 - Vertical posters: 560 x 866 pixels

-- Or Photoshop files (layers and fonts included)
+- Photoshop files with layers and fonts

 Name, Date, Time and Requirement

 - Name of the event and hosting group with contact information